+Qualitative Approaches

-Qualitative Approaches 0.5 unit Prerequisite(s): SOAN 1502 and 1.0 additional unit of SOAN or PSYC 3301
+Prerequisite(s): SOAN 1502 and 1.0 additional unit of SOAN or PSYC 3301

-An introduction to the methods, techniques, and processes involved in conducting gualitative research.
+An introduction to the methods, techniques, and processes involved in conducting qualitative research.
 Topics include: research ethics; research design; data-gathering techniques such as interviewing, participant observation, and focus groups; and data analysis.